steverzag/audit-demo/README.md

 By default, the application will be available at `http://localhost:5000` (or `https://localhost:5001` for HTTPS).

 ## Usage
 The application exposes endpoints for creating and updating users and tasks, with all changes automatically tracked and logged for auditing purposes.
-Each operation generates audit records that capture who made the change, what was changed, and when it occurred.

 > Refer to the included [AuditDemo.API.http](AuditDemo.API/AuditDemo.API.http) file for more details.